Funding Opportunities for KEI

 KEI Large-Bid Fund

 Applications can be for any KEI activities (including public, community, policy and corporate engagement) but must relate to research undertaken at LSE.
 Applicants will be required to identify the non-academic groups they will be engaging with and how they will reach them; demonstrate the significance, timeliness and need of their project; and map out the intended outcomes and possible impacts.
-Staff costs can be included in applications if justified, but the lead applicant must be able to demonstrate eligibility for a future REF impact case study (usually on a research contract of at least 0.2FTE).
+Staff costs (direct only) can be included in applications if justified, but the lead applicant must be able to demonstrate eligibility for a future REF impact case study (usually on a research contract of at least 0.2FTE).
 All applications must be supported by the applicant’s Head of Department, Institute or Centre Director.

 Upcoming deadlines:

-Summer Term 2022 (for projects starting from 1 July 2023):
+Spring Term 2024 (for projects starting from 1 August 2024):

-Deadline for draft application: 20 April 2023
+Deadline for draft application: 19 April 2024

-Deadline for final application: 18 May 2023
+Deadline for final application: 17 May 2024

 LSE Research and Impact Support Fund (RISF)